monster-cookie/starfield-encounters-overhaul/Documentation/Caves-ChangesAndNotes.md

   - Marduk_MardukIV_Predator03

 ## Spooky Cave
-Added in cave with ghost pirates with custom idle and taunt dialog.
+Added in cave with ghost pirates with custom idle dialog.
+Ghosts also have a 25% chance to respawn.

 - Spawn Conditions:
   - Block Type: OverlayHillsRoundedSmall05
 - Keywords: None
 - Type: Zone In Cave
-- Found In: Not Found Yet
+- Found In:
+  - Narion - Hyperia - Outpost
 - Description:
   - One large dimly lit cavern with a lot of fog and gas jets.
 - Spawns: